ankitkesarwani/android_speech_api/README.md

 Speech2Text library for Android can be integrated in Android applications.
 The library is supported from API Level: 18, Android 4.3 (JELLY_BEAN_MR2)

 ### Changelog

+-###### 1.12 2017-04-28
+    - Changed Activity interface to callback via service interface in the library

 - ##### 1.11 2017-04-20
     - TargetSDK version 25